aasmul1/Informatikk-Prosjektarbeid/README..md

 - The user interface of the project is located in the `notes/ui/src/main/java/ui` directory.

+The app is build with Maven standard directory layout, and we use Maven commands to run the project.
+You can find more information about this in the [README.md in notes](/notes/core/README.md).

 Here is a image of the project structure:

 ![Alt text](docs/pictures/Structure.jpg)

-The app is build with Maven standard directory layout, and we use Maven commands to run the project.
-You can find more information about this in[README.md in notes](/notes/core/README.md).